 During center time the first 5 or so days, I introduce and teach about each center in our classroom.
 My classroom has 5 centers: art, blocks, pretend, library, and discovery (math, science, STEM).

 Instead of open centers the first few weeks, I spend time during center time introducing each center in more detail.
 I take the whole class (my new class only has 10 kids) and we sit on the floor or at the table in the center.

 I introduce the center name, color, and symbol.
 We talk about the materials in the center, how to use them, who we could pretend to be, and how to clean up.
 Then the students play in that center for about 20 minutes.
 When we are done we go to another center and we do the same thing all over again!

 After I have introduced each center once, the second time we go to the center as a class to review it.
 It takes about 5 minutes and then students play in that center for about 25 minutes.
 Then we go to another center, review it, and play in that center.

 When I taught full day (18 kids a day) I split the class in half.
 Each group went into a different center with a teacher and after 30 minutes the kids switched and went to the other center for 30 minutes.
 The other center times (we had 3 center times a day because we were full day), students could just play in centers as they wished.

 You can find this STEM I Can Build anchor chart HERE.

 I always have colored noodles in the sensory table the first few weeks because it’s super easy to clean up.
-The noodles I bought from the grocery store and dyed using food coloring and rubbing alcohol.
-Put a dustpan under the sensory table and teach students how to sweep up the items that fell onto the floor.
-Make a square with washi tape on the floor for a visual support
+The noodles I bought from the grocery store and I dyed them using food coloring and rubbing alcohol.
+Put a dustpan under the sensory table and teach students how to sweep up the items that fall onto the floor.
+You can make a square with washi tape on the floor for a visual support as well!

 Go grab your FREE lesson plans: